wiesu/wiesu/README.md

 ```
 Hi, there!👋

-💻I'm a self taught Developer
+💻I'm a self taught Progammer

 💥I specialize in the MERN stack (MongoDB, Express.js, React, Node.js).